Rothmund-Thomson SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Laurence Faivre practices in Dijon, France.
+Laurence Faivre practices practicing medicine in Dijon, France.
 Mr. Faivre is rated as an Elite expert by MediFind in the treatment of Rothmund-Thomson Syndrome.
-His top areas of expertise are Cohen Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, Hypotonia, and Orchiectomy.
+He is also highly rated in 119 other conditions, according to our data.
+His clinical expertise encompasses Cohen Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, Hypotonia, and Orchiectomy.

 Summary: NOTE: This is a research study and is not meant to be a substitute for clinical genetic testing.
 Families may never receive results from the study or may receive results many years from the time they enroll.
 If you are interested in clinical testing please consider seeing a local genetic counselor or other genetics professional.
 If you have already had clinical genetic testing and meet eligibility...